 Ian started his collegiate career at the University of Central Missouri studying with Dr. Michael Sekelsky.
 During his time at UCM, Ian won many competitions including the Mid-Missouri Percussive Arts Trophy in the marimba and percussion divisions, and the Percussive Arts Society International Convention where he competed in the individual and ensemble multiple percussion divisions.
-While at Southern Mississippi, Ian won the concerto competition with his performance of Eric Ewazen’s Marimba Concerto and performed the piece with the university symphonic band.
-He is a founding member of the amusement park Worlds of Fun’s percussion ensemble The Grease Monkeys in (Kansas City MO), he tours with his percussion duo Division II, and plays with and arranges for the Kansas City Chief’s ‘Rumble’ Drumline.
+While at Southern Mississippi, Ian won the concerto competition with his performance of Eric Ewazen's Marimba Concerto and performed the piece with the university symphonic band.
+He is a founding member of the amusement park Worlds of Fun's percussion ensemble The Grease Monkeys (Kansas City MO), percussion duo Division II, and plays with and arranges for the Kansas City Chief's "Rumble" Drumline.

 -Alex Braud (Senior): 2nd Place (2018), MMPAT Collegiate Snare Division; Blue Lake Counselor (2016)